defarm/obsidian/Zettelkasten/Information/To Do.md

 	- [ ] main
 		- [ ] unique title check
 		- [ ] debug console error: filename already exists
-	- [ ] Replace Node.js File System module with Templater API
+	- [ ] Replace Node.js File System module with Templater API **
-	- [ ] getSource error handling
+	- [ ] getSource error handling **
 	- [ ] File organization
+		- [ ] Creation of untitled notes when `CTRL+SPACE` called.
 		- [ ] Combine theorems/lemmas/corollaries and proofs. **
 			- Should #proof still exist?
 Boolean in properties if there is one?
 		- [ ] Add questions, comments, etc. **
 			- Boolean values in properties if true
 		- [ ] Add multiple aliases split by commas
 		- [ ] For new notes, offer the option for an explanation, notation, and proof
-- [ ] Python
+		- [ ] Check if link to citation or a specific chapter ?
 	- [ ] Parser for titles, checks lowercase stop words.
 Calls whenever a new note is created.
-(Probably better to add to JS for consistency using tp.file.rename)
+	- [ ] Command to create link out of most recent word/s
+		- [ ] Mostly for workflow
+		- [ ] How to solve the multiple words issue?
 - [ ] Plugins
 	- [ ] Dataview dashboard
 		- [ ] Most recently edited